SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 Then I chose path 1 and 3, where I did the following:

 Firstly, I removed the [NEMA23 mounting bracket aluminum](https://grabcad.com/library/nema-23-stepper-motor-mounting-bracket-1) and then started sketching my Motor Mount/Case, and extruded out components, for path 1.
+The goal was to reduce unnecessary thickness and directly control the stacked height.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/6b605459-58ce-43a1-9f27-4eda4eea2bff" />

 Then I extruded 5 mm from the sketch and checked if it looked like an aliminium bracket, and yes it most certainly did.
 It actually looks nice.
+Five millimetres gives enough wall strength for prototype testing, especially since I will print at 100% infill.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/7b8a2753-0217-4d92-8411-f706a8ac02f6" />

 Next I copied the wall on the other side and added walls to make it an enclosure.
+This enclosure now supports both the pulley and the idler region while also acting as structural reinforcement.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/061a2c0c-059f-4b4a-94ee-1a83cfb2d6ba" />